 In an effort to recognize and reward outstanding academic achievement, Muhlenberg College has established a variety of Merit Scholarships.
-These Merit awards range in value form $1,000 to $18,000 and are renewable for all four years at Muhlenberg based on academic performance (2.5 GPA by end of freshmen year, 3.0 GPA by the end of the sophomore year) and good campus citizenship.
+These Merit awards range in value from $1,000 to $20,000 and are renewable for all four years at Muhlenberg based on academic performance (2.5 GPA by end of freshmen year, 3.0 GPA by the end of the sophomore year) and good campus citizenship.

 Although some of the students who receive Muhlenberg merit awards demonstrate financial need, merit awards at Muhlenberg are offered solely on the basis of academic and extracurricular achievement in high school and promise for excellent scholarship and extra curricular contribution on the college level.